CrossCopy/clipboard/README.md

 The process here is from nodejs.

-Supported platforms can be found in `go-clipboard-monitor`.
+Supported platforms can be found in `go-clipboard/binaries`.

 If your nodejs gives different platform or arch, it may not work.